gklijs/game-of-life/README.md

 ## How to build and deploy

 Run `wasm-pack build` in the main folder.
+Then `npm link` in the created pkg folder
-Then in a separate terminal, in the www directory first run `npm install` and then `npm run start`
+Then `npm link roads-rivers-and-residences` in the www folder Then www directory first run `npm install` and then `npm run start`